 The features extracted from flow-based network traffic constitute the neural network's input.
 These features (IP addresses, destination ports and transport protocols) define the input vocabulary which contains all IP addresses, destination ports and transport protocols that appear in the flow-based data set.
-Since neural networks cannot be fed with categorical attributes, each value of our input vocabulary is represented as an one-hot vector.
-The length of the one-hot-vector is equal to the size of the vocabulary.
+Since neural networks cannot be fed with categorical attributes, each value of our input vocabulary is represented as a one-hot vector the length of which equals the size of the vocabulary.
 Each neuron in the input and output layer is assigned a specific value of the vocabulary (see Figure 3).

 Let us assume the training data set contains 100,000 different IP addresses, 20,000 different destination ports and 3 different transport protocols.
 Then, the size of the one-hot vector is 120,003 and only one component is 1, while all others are 0.
 Input and output layers comprise exactly the same number of neurons which is equal to the size of the vocabulary.
 The output layer uses a softmax classifier which indicates the probabilities for each value of the vocabulary that it appears in the same flow (context) as the input value to the neural network.
-The softmax classifier [31] normalizes the output of all output neurons such that Table 2: Generation of training samples in IP2Vec [11].
-Input values are highlighted with cyan background and expected output values are highlighted with gray background.
-The following abbreviations are used: src IP addr. (source IP address), dst IP addr. (destination IP address), dst port (destination port), proto (transport protocol).
+The softmax classifier [25] normalizes the output of all output neurons such that the sum of the outputs is 1.
+The number of neurons in the hidden layer is much smaller than the number of neurons in the input layer.